streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     **Output**

-    As can be seen from the output, Pulsar uses [Apache jclouds](https://jclouds.apache.org) to support GCS and AWS S3 for long term storage.
+    As shown in the output, Pulsar uses [Apache jclouds](https://jclouds.apache.org) to support GCS and AWS S3 for long term storage.

     ```